 My Settings

-I share here the settings of all devices I have configured for LiFePO4 batteries.
+On this site, I share the settings of all devices I have configured for LiFePO4 batteries.
 As a beginner, it is very confusing to understand all these different options solar charge controllers, BMS, shunts and inverters can give you.
 I did not know where to start myself!

 If you still have any questions, please leave them in the comment section of the relevant video so other viewers can help out as well.